SkyAPM/cpp2sky/README.md

 #### Skywalking CDS

 C++ agent implements Skywalking CDS feature it allows to change bootstrap config dynamically from the response of sync request, invoked from this periodically.
+Dynamically configurable values are described in description of properties on `docs/README.md'.

 ```cpp
 TracerConfig config;